 Sunski’s sustainable sunnies (try saying that three times fast) are made of SuperLight recycled plastic frames.

-The plastic used to produce the fair trade sunglasses frames is locally sourced from US landfills and made in the US, too.
+The plastic used to produce the USA-made fair trade sunglasses frames is locally sourced from US landfills.

-They’re so confident in the durability of the frames that they come with a lifetime warranty.
+They’re so confident in the durability of the frames that they come with a lifetime warranty and the UVA/UVB blocking polarized lenses pass the FDA basic impact test

 About Sunski